zachwaugh/adventofcode/README.md

 # Advent of Code solutions
 - https://adventofcode.com/

+## 2024
+Using Python.
+It's one the languages I don't know well at all and have never used in prouction.
+Like Zig, this is probably bad and non-idiomatic Python.
+All code here [2024](/2024/), run each day (`python3 day1.py`) to see the output.

+## 2023
+Didn't have time this year!

 ## 2022
 For 2022, back to what I know and doing it in Swift.
 All code here [2022](/2022/Source/), open `AdventOfCode.xcodeproj` and run.
 Alter the puzzle in `main.swift` to do different days.